 Guardians and Wards Act, 1890

-Personal laws applicable to different communities (Muslim, Christian, Parsi, etc.)
+Personal laws for different communities (Muslim, Christian, Parsi, etc.)

 Representation in custody trials and appeals